 The reserve requirements are usually higher than principal and interest loans; in each case you can talk to your loan expert.

-What documentation do I need for an interest-only loan?
+What documentation do I need for an interest-only mortgage?

 With all loans, you often qualify for a better rate when you have increased documentation.